-This section should also identify any federally recognized Indian Tribes, including Alaska native village or regional or village corporations (hereinafter, "Tribal entities") for whom the proposed project may have implications (in addition to any Tribal project partners).
-DOE is and remains responsible for government-to-government consultation with any federally recognized Indian Tribes, including Alaska native village or regional or village corporations, about a proposed project.
+This section should identify any federally recognized Indian Tribes, including Alaska native village or regional or village corporations (hereinafter, "Tribal entities") for whom the proposed project may have implications (in addition to any Tribal project partners).
+DOE is and remains responsible for government-to-government consultation with any Tribal entities about a proposed project.

-The Engagement section should include descriptions of how stakeholders will be identified, methods of engaging stakeholders, mechanisms for continued and ongoing engagement, plans for community access to data on project impacts, strategies for incorporating feedback to continually improve engagement, and discussions of any plans and timelines for negotiating Workforce and Community Agreements.
-This section should cover all proposed project sites.
+The Engagement section should include descriptions of how stakeholders will be identified, methods of engaging stakeholders, mechanisms for ongoing engagement, plans for community access to data on project impacts, strategies for incorporating feedback to continually improve engagement, and discussions of any plans and timelines for negotiating Workforce and Community Agreements.
+This section should cover all proposed project sites and impacted communities.

-Here, "engagement" differs from a plan to hold events or listening sessions (though the plan will likely reference holding these types of events).
-It also differs from communications, as traditionally understood in terms of a developer simply reaching out and providing information.
-Community and labor engagement is about relationship building leading toward partnerships, and one way to think about this section is a plan for creating and maintaining a relationship that leads to working partnerships.
-Engagement is also about building accountability - for example, through the use of Workforce and Community Agreements.
-Engagement should primarily focus on organizations directly representing a particular group of stakeholders, rather than with individuals representing themselves, although some elements of engagement may include meeting with individuals.
-This can help ensure traditionally excluded stakeholders and groups are given sufficient representation.
+"Engagement" differs from a plan to hold events or listening sessions (though it may include holding these types of events) and from one-way communications; it is about relationship building leading toward partnerships.
+This section may serve as a plan for creating and maintaining a relationship that leads to working partnerships.
+For some community-led projects, community and labor engagement may reflect continued collaboration through existing relationships; it may also allow for the discovery of new partnerships.
+Engagement should primarily focus on organizations directly representing a particular group of stakeholders, rather than individuals representing themselves,